A Management Dashboard for Restaurant Admins.

 Envisioning a Solution

-I optimized the dashboard's layout to improve access to inventory, analytics, and marketing options.
-The design features compact and customizable widgets, drop-down menus for data control, and a collapsible sidebar for efficient shortcuts.
+I explored various design iterations for the new dashboard concept, aiming to simplify access to inventory, analytics, and marketing options.
+The final design featured compact and customizable widgets, drop-down menus for data control, and a collapsible sidebar for extra shortcuts.

 Some Concepts include:

-1. Simplify access to inventory, purchases, payrolls, sales reports, and marketing options.
+Simplify the continuous access to inventory, purchases, payrolls, sales reports & marketing options, etc.

 First Iteration